martin5709/Group83-MLOps-02476/reports/README.md

 The last reason is a specific error in configuring service accounts, we did not realise that accessing stuff from a bucket in cloud run was done from a service account, which did not have access to buckets.
 Much time was spent debugging this.

 To overcome this challenge we used TA's.
 They're a great resource when you're completely clueless of what an error could be, and were a great help in pointing out what we needed to look out for, when debugging on our own.

+Furthermore, the model training itself was also a challenge, since doing validation on GAN models is not trivial, and they take a long time to train, which in hindsight, would have been good to have kept in mind.

 ### Question 31